mrbandler/TwitchAuth/README.md

 The idea for this plugin came while watching the development stream from a fellow Twitch streamer called [Wheeze202](https://www.twitch.tv/wheeze202).
 He provides his Twitch subscribers early development builds of his current project [Galdur](https://galdurgame.com/) to playtest and give him feedback on.
 His infrastructure was simple, he simply whispered the link to the build when a subscriber entered a command in the Twitch chat.

 I saw some flaws in this approach, because now you had to rely on the subscriber to keep the link a secret.
 I though there must be a better way.
 So, I set out to build this plugin to let any Twitch game developer have the ability to let potential subscriber play testers authenticate in-game.
-Now only subscribers to your channel can play the
+Now only subscribers to your channel can play the game.

 ----